droesler/English_and_Arabic_Twitter_Sarcasm_Detection_LING573/README.md

 ## What's in the `D3.sh`

-### Replicate Results for D3 on patas - Ensemble of 5 BertTweet-large models
+Our D3 model is an ensemble of 5 BertTweet-large models.

 The five BertTweet-large models are saved in the following locations on Patas:
 `/home2/droesl/573/1010random_bertweet_large_model.pth`